ner0-m/elsa/README.md

 Documentation
 -------------

-The current documentation is available [here](https://ciip.in.tum.de/elsadocs/).
+Have a look at the [quickstart guide](https://ciip.in.tum.de/elsadocs/guides/quickstart-cxx.html), or check out the current documentation [here](https://ciip.in.tum.de/elsadocs/).

 Requirements
 ------------